HeartlandTranspersonalAlliance/pskc-site/_posts/2025-12-08-gas-station-drug-ordinance.md

 - **Products Affected:** Kratom, Delta-8 THC, Amanita muscaria, nitrous oxide, poppers, and more
 - **Business Impact:** License revocation possible without criminal conviction
 - **Harm Reduction:** Bans drug-checking kits and safe-use supplies
-- **Free Speech Concerns:** Educational information could be treated as criminal evidence {: .notice--warning}
+- **Free Speech Concerns:** Educational information would be treated as criminal evidence {: .notice--warning}

 ### What the Ordinance Would Do